[This article was first published on 17th March 2020, but is being updated regularly. Last update: 5th May 2021]

 Sri Lanka: Postponed A level exams were held in October and results were released in March.
 Schools and universities are open.

 Thailand: All schools reopened again at the start of February 2021, with staggered start dates depending on the region.
 The Ministry of Education allowed all students to progress without taking exams.
 The O-NET, GAT and PAT exams for Maw 6 students were held in March.

 Uzbekistan: Most schools have now reopened, with decisions made at a local level.

-Vietnam: Schools and universities have switched to online teaching after the new year holiday in response to a third wave of infections.
+Vietnam: Schools and universities have switched to online teaching after the new year holiday in response to a third wave of infections, then reopened in March.